59 Electrically-Powered Aircraft

 • Battery technology has yet to achieve sufficient maturity to make commercial electric air transport viable.
 Discuss this statement.

-• The future of electric aviation will be characterized by advancements in battery and electric motor technology, as well as more efficient aerodynamic design.
+• Advances in battery and electric motor technology, as well as more efficient aerodynamic designs, will characterize the future of electric aviation.
 Discuss.

 • Besides the low energy density of batteries, the infrastructure and regulatory hurdles are likely more severe challenges than the technical ones.
 Discuss this viewpoint.